 - Ensure you are running with the latest supported version of Configuration Manager.

 - Make sure that you added network and storage drivers to the boot image.

 - Configured the boot image to deploy from a PXE-enabled distribution point.

-Learn about the supported lists the versions of Windows 10 for Configuration Manager, Check Microsoft Blog.
+Learn about the supported lists of the versions of Windows 10 for Configuration Manager, Check Microsoft Blog.